prativa-97/Mouse-Dynamics/README.md

 ## Results:-
 OBTAINED ACCURACY
  1.When number of classes(users) is 5:
      - GaussianNB:- 49.49833%
-     - GaussianNB with 5-fold Cross validation:-78.994413%
+     - GaussianNB with 5-fold Cross validation:- 15.798%

  2.When number of classes(users) is 8:
      - GaussianNB:-  83.49355%
-     - GaussianNB wit 5-fold Cross validation:- 336.95%
+     - GaussianNB wit 5-fold Cross validation:- 67.2%

  3.When number of classes(users) is 9:
      - GaussianNB:-  94.75419%
-     - GaussianNB wit 5-fold Cross validation:- 403.37%
+     - GaussianNB wit 5-fold Cross validation:- 80.674%

 ## Conclusion:
 We can witness a significant increase in the accuracy when the training dataset is increased.